 North Carolina CPA requirements

 Wondering how to become a certified public accountant (CPA) in North Carolina?
 The first thing you’ll want to do on the road to becoming a CPA is to check North Carolina’s state requirements, as North Carolina will ultimately license you.
-This page serves as a resource for CPA requirements in North Carolina and is current as of August 2021.
-Always consult with North Carolina's Board of Accountancy for the most current information.

 North Carolina CPA Exam requirements